Avaia Williams (pupil)

 He is well-versed in handling highly sensitive matters and has been involved in cases concerning serious allegations, including non-accidental injury, sexual abuse, and chronic neglect.

-Avaia is familiar with disputes concerning change of name, relocation, and removal from the jurisdiction applications.
-He is familiar with cross-border issues and the application of the Hague Conventions.
+Avaia is familiar with disputes concerning change of name, relocation, and removal from the jurisdiction applications; Avaia understands cross-border issues and the application of the Hague Conventions as well as niche international instruments including the Vienna Conventions and the UNCRC.
 He is mindful of the emotional and practical challenges that families face and provides pragmatic, detail-oriented advice to achieve outcomes that safeguard children’s welfare.

 Prior to pupillage, Avaia managed a substantial public children caseload at Bury Metropolitan Borough Council, advising on pre-proceedings matters and statutory obligations to children in need, managing adoption cases and applications to revoke placement orders, and running multiple complex care proceedings involving silk.
 This background enables him to offer invaluable insight into the workings of local authorities and to provide nuanced, informed representation for all parties involved.